David-J-89/InstaPhotoNet/README.md

 # InstaPhotoNet
-A social photo site in ASP.NET Core - Angular 6 with Instagram-like functionality
+A social photo site in ASP.NET Core and Angular with Instagram-like functionality